 Building up, even if it’s a third story on top of the existing two, is the best option when floor space is too limited to give you what you need.
 Whether it’s a second level on top of a one-story structure or adding a third level to a two-story home, design-and-build contractors can make it happen.

-The downside to this idea is that some municipalities limit how high a house can be built.
+The downside to this idea of building up is that some municipalities limit how high a house can be built.
 And because you’re building up, you need to include the 80 to 120 square feet you’re going to lose with a stairwell installed.
-Also, building up requires more disruption to the habitable space, which means you’re going to have to find a place to reside while the construction is underway.
+Furthermore, building up requires more disruption to the habitable space, which means you’re going to have to find a place to reside while the construction is underway.

-If you’re considering building on to your home, you have a ton of questions that deserve careful consideration.
-At New Concept 180, we’ve established ourselves as go-to leaders in design-and-build projects, including building up and building out.
+If you’re considering a home addition, you probably have a full list of questions that deserve expert answers.
+At New Concept 180, we are a design-build team of professionals that are the go-to leaders in home addition projects, including building up and building out.